bucklander/aws-terraform/README.md

 # aws-terraform

-An boiler-plate example Terraform enviornment for AWS.
+A Terraform boiler-plate example environment for AWS.
 Meant for educational/training purposes only.

 Creates a VPC, IGW, public subnet, private subnets (across two AZs), public and private route tables, private compute instance, and a public bastion instance.